agiledivider/vagrant-hostsupdater/README.md

 ## Passwordless sudo

-Add the following snippet to the top of the sudoers file using `sudo visudo`.
-It will make vagrant stop asking password when updating hosts file:
+To allow vagrant to automatically update the hosts file without asking for a sudo password, add the following snippet to a new sudoers file include, i.e. `sudo visudo -f /etc/sudoers.d/vagrant_hostsupdater`:

     # Allow passwordless startup of Vagrant with vagrant-hostsupdater.
     Cmnd_Alias VAGRANT_HOSTS_ADD = /bin/sh -c echo "*" >> /etc/hosts
     Cmnd_Alias VAGRANT_HOSTS_REMOVE = /usr/bin/env sed -i -e /*/ d /etc/hosts
-    %admin ALL=(root) NOPASSWD: VAGRANT_HOSTS_ADD, VAGRANT_HOSTS_REMOVE
+    %sudo ALL=(root) NOPASSWD: VAGRANT_HOSTS_ADD, VAGRANT_HOSTS_REMOVE

 Note: If vagrant still asks for a password on commands that trigger the `VAGRANT_HOSTS_REMOVE` alias above (like **halt** or **suspend**), this might indicate that the location of **sed** in the `VAGRANT_HOSTS_REMOVE` alias is